AndreaBarghigiani/portfolio/src/content/posts/2024/load-custom-fonts-svelte/index.md

 I know, I know… You started reading this article because you wanted to know how to load your local fonts in Svelte, and I’ve opened Pandora's box to compare React and Next.js.

-So, let’s skip all the drama—I’ll save it for a future article—and explore how to load local fonts in a SvelteKit application.
+So, let’s skip all the drama — I’ll save it for a future article — and explore how to load local fonts in a SvelteKit application.

 # How to load your local fonts in SvelteKit